 Avoca is a tiny village located in the state of New York.
-With a population of 840 people and just one neighborhood, Avoca is the 799th largest community in New York.
-Avoca has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+With a population of 835 people and just one neighborhood, Avoca is the 799th largest community in New York.
+Much of the housing stock in Avoca was built prior to World War II, making it one of the older and more historic villages in the country.

-Avoca is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Avoca is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Avoca is a village of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Avoca who work in maintenance occupations (12.80%), office and administrative support (12.14%), and community and social services (8.17%).

 It is a fairly quiet village because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Avoca has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Avoca has few renters and college students.
 But the biggest reason it is quieter in Avoca than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Avoca may be for you.

-Avoca is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Avoca doesn't have a public transportation system that people use for their commute.

-The percentage of adults in Avoca who are college-educated is close to the national average for all communities of 21.84%: 17.80% of the adults in Avoca have a bachelor's degree or advanced degree.
+The education level of Avoca citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.80% of adults 25 and older in Avoca have a college degree.

 The per capita income in Avoca in 2022 was $27,750, which is low income relative to New York, and lower middle income relative to the rest of the US.
 This equates to an annual income of $111,000 for a family of four.
 However, Avoca contains both very wealthy and poor people as well.